thomasingalls/holisticparallelogram/README.md

 Webpack bundles dependencies into one file, so that all dependencies can be loaded into the DOM with a single `<script>` tag.
 Webpack starts with an entry file (`App.js`) and traverses the project’s dependencies based on the `import` and `export` statements in the code.
 It uses a `webpack.config.js` file in the root directory to define which loaders are required for compilation and the destination of the output file.

 #### Schema
+User data and saved places are managed in a MySQL database called `scenic`.
 ![Schema design]
 (http://i.imgur.com/lag3WRs.png)

 ## Usage
 You'll need API keys for [Google Places](https://developers.google.com/places/web-service/get-api-key) and for [Google Plus](https://developers.google.com/+/web/api/rest/oauth#acquiring-and-using-an-api-key).
-Add these to the config files in /server/config, following the format of the example files, and remove `.example` from the filename.
+Add these to the config files in `/server/config`, following the format of the example files, and remove `.example` from the filename.
-Make sure you have all [dependencies](#installing-dependencies) installed.
+Make sure you have all [dependencies](#installing-dependencies) installed, and that a MySQL server is running.
 Then, from within the root directory:
 ```
 npm install
 webpack